-A clinical evaluation is an integral part of the registration of medical devices.
-The clinical evaluation report ensures that Medical Devices perform as intended within their clinical use and are as safe as practically possible before and after they are placed on the market.
+Clinical Evaluation is an integral part of making sure Medical Devices perform as intended within their clinical use and are as safe as practically possible before and after they are placed on the market.

 In the EU (European Union) for the purposes of CE marking and UK (United Kingdom) for the purposes of UKCA marking all medical devices irrespective of type are required to have a Clinical Evaluation.
 The data generated from the Clinical Evaluation are evidenced in a Clinical Evaluation Plan (CEP) and a Clinical Evaluation Report (CER).

-In the UK the Clinical Evaluation needs to cover the requirements of Annex X of the Medical Device Directive 93/42/EEC (MDD clinical evaluation) under the UK Medical Device Regulations 2002 (as amended).
+In the UK the Clinical Evaluation needs to cover the requirements of Annex X of the Medical Device Directive 93/42/EEC under the UK Medical Device Regulations 2002 (as amended).

 Within the EU the Clinical Evaluation needs to cover the requirements of Article 61 and Annex XIV of Medical Device Regulation EU 2017/745.